We are planning for a class that we hope will offer both an in-person and online option…

 A: You can get value out of the class simply by attending.
 If you want to get the most out of the class, an hour or two per week devoted to reading and sample tests will help.

 A: Class size has ranged from 6 to 25 students.
-The classroom limits us to about 25 students.
+The classrooms usually limit us to about 25 students.
 If we are short of space, first priority is given to Caltech undergraduate and graduate students, then in enrollment order.

 A: No. The FAA mandates that you take a written test (60 questions, 2.5 hours, 70% minimum, ~$150).
 Preparation for that test can done in a ground school or by self study (book, video, etc.)